Qingyueee/DECLUST/README.md

 - `DECLUST_result.csv` in `results/`

-You can run each step individually or run only the deconvolution module, provided that earlier steps have been completed.
+You can run each step individually or execute the entire pipeline by running the deconvolution script.

 To export pseudo-bulk profiles for external methods: